 - Schools need to budget actual salary, pension, payroll taxes, medical benefits, sick leave substitute costs, and all applicable stipends.
-To determine the total estimated cost, please see the "Pension, Payroll Taxes, and Medical Benefits" quick reference document on page 77 and work with the grants department. - The school is responsible for finding additional resources to make up the difference when grants do not cover full position costs or program expenses. - If the staff member is unknown for a new position, use the average cost provided in "Average School Position Costs" on page 74.
+To determine the total estimated cost, schools can use the Cost Calculator Tool on the MySPS Budget Office website to assist in projecting staffing costs. - The school is responsible for finding additional resources to make up the difference when grants do not cover full position costs or program expenses. - If the staff member is unknown or it is a new position, use the average cost provided in "Average School Position Costs" on page 72.
 The budget will need to be adjusted once the actual salary is known.